Back to all posts

 Apply the 80% utilization rule

 There's a delicate balance to be struck here.
-Fail to maximize your team's potential, your teams will be underutilized, bored, and unmotivated.
+If you fail to maximize your team's potential, your team will be underutilized, bored, and unmotivated.
 Get a little too ambitious, and you're looking at an overworked workforce.

-And if you spread your resources too thin, you might end up expecting too much from what your resources can actually deliver - which will make your long-term resource planning inaccurate and unreliable.
+And if you spread your people too thin, you might end up expecting too much from what they can actually deliver, which will make your long-term resource planning inaccurate and unreliable.

 SIGN-UP FOR MORE